MangatH/MechaCar_Statistical_Analysis/README.md

 The coefficients, vehicle length and ground clearance provided a non-random amount of variance to the mpg values in the dataset. <br/>

 * Is the slope of the linear model considered to be zero?
 Why or why not? <br/>
-As per the analysis, the slope of coefficients are non zero, as shown below: <br/>
+As per the analysis, the slope of the linear model is not zero.
+This can be best explained with the help of p-value.
+The p-value is equal to 5.35e-11 which is less than 0.05.
+Thus indicating a non zero slope. <br/>
+The slope of coefficients is another way of affirming this non-zero slope, as shown below: <br/>
 Coefficients: <br/>
 vehicle_length = 6.267 <br/>
 vehicle_weight = 0.001 <br/>